These Are 12 of the Most Beautiful White Sand Beaches in Europe

 © Ian Woolcock / Adobe Stock

 Another beach in the United Kingdom with abundant white sand and crystalline turquoise waters is Kynance Cove in Cornwall.
-Sitting on the world-famous Lizard Peninsular, this small, secluded beach offers locals and tourists an escape from the hustle and bustle.
+Sitting on the world-famous Lizard Peninsular, this small, secluded shore offers locals and tourists an escape from the hustle and bustle.

-When you’re not sitting on the rocks looking out to sea, walking around the headland, or sunbathing in the British sunshine, explore the beach’s coves and caves and swim in the naturally formed bathing pools.
+When you’re not sitting on the rocks looking out to sea, walking around the headland, or sunbathing in the British sunshine, explore nearby coves and caves and swim in the naturally formed bathing pools.
 This stretch of beach can get busy in summer, so arrive early to secure your tiny slice of paradise before the crowds arrive.

 Travel Tips